Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-The average insurance rates for a Subaru Outback are $1,354 a year including full coverage.
-Comprehensive costs an estimated $320 a year, collision insurance costs $478, and liability insurance costs around $398.
-Liability-only insurance costs as low as $460 a year, and high-risk driver insurance costs around $2,898.
-16-year-old drivers cost the most to insure at up to $4,982 a year.
+The average auto insurance rates for a Subaru Outback are $1,354 annually including full coverage.
+Comprehensive costs approximately $320, collision costs $478, and liability costs around $398.
+Liability-only coverage costs as low as $460 a year, with high-risk coverage costing around $2,898.
+16-year-old drivers cost the most to insure at $4,982 a year or more.

 Average premium for full coverage: $1,354

-Prices are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and Outback trim levels.
+Prices are based on $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Outback trim levels.

 Price Range Variability

-For the normal driver, Subaru Outback insurance rates range from the low end price of $460 for just liability coverage to a high of $2,898 for a driver required to buy high-risk insurance.
+For the average driver, Subaru Outback insurance rates go from as cheap as $460 for just the minimum liability insurance to a much higher rate of $2,898 for a policy for a high-risk driver.

 Urban vs. Rural Price Range

-Where you live has a significant impact on the price of auto insurance.
-More rural locations are shown to have lower incidents of comprehensive and collision claims than congested cities.
-The diagram below illustrates how geographic area affects insurance prices.
+Where you live can have significant affects on car insurance prices.
+Rural locations are shown to have fewer comprehensive and collision claims than congested cities.

 Use the form below to get customized rates for your location.